-Of the ten songs on this list, this is the only one that tells a story.
+Of the ten songs on this list, this is the only one that tells a story: a true ballad.
 It is based on a true story, now told in slightly different versions, about two young lovers in South Vietnam: Phạm Thái and Nguyễn Thị Mộng Thường.
 Because of its personal nature and the artistry of the lyrics and melody, this ballad has been very popular among Vietnamese.
 One should always be cautious with comparisons, but I am inclined to think of it as the Vietnamese equivalent of “Where Do I Begin,” the theme song of the movie Love Story that came out two or three years earlier.

 The standard version of the story is that Second Lieutenant Thái and flight attendant Mộng Thường met cute during a flight of Air Vietnam, the national airline.
 A romance ensued over long distance: distance between lovers or spouses was a common subtext in South Vietnamese romantic music.
-During the Easter Offensive of 1972 – it was called Mùa Hè Đỏ Lửa or The Fiery Summer in South Vietnamese lexicon – he was heavily wounded and went missing at the Siege of An Lộc.
+During the Easter Offensive of 1972–it was called Mùa Hè Đỏ Lửa or The Fiery Summer in South Vietnamese lexicon–he was heavily wounded and went missing at the Siege of An Lộc.
 By experience, he was presumed dead and Mộng Thường was of course devastated upon receiving the news.
 Then it turned out that he survived after all, thanks to the help of a nun who hid him at a Catholic church in the area.
 After the siege was over, he invited her to see him in An Lộc.
 She took a bus there, but it came upon land mines and blew up, with Mộng Thường among the civilian dead.

 The irony of warfare was not lost on Trần Thiện Thanh, himself an officer in the South Vietnamese military.
-One of the most popular Vietnamese songwriters from the twentieth century, he penned this ballad and called it “The Eternal Love of Nguyễn Thị Mộng Thường” – Tình Thiên Thu của Nguyễn Thị Mộng Thường.
+One of the most popular Vietnamese songwriters from the twentieth century, he penned this ballad and called it “The Eternal Love of Nguyễn Thị Mộng Thường”–Tình Thiên Thu của Nguyễn Thị Mộng Thường.
 Since he also sang under the name Nhật Trường, he recorded it for the twelfth album in his own series: Nhật Trường 12: Tình Yêu và Nước Mắt – Love and Tears.
 It is likely the best album of the series.
 It has several of his own songs, including the best version of the great “soldier song” Rừng Lá Thấp.
 (See Jason Gibbs’ blog for an English translation of the lyrics.)

 In Trần Thiện Thanh’s hand, however, Mộng Thường’s name is perfect precisely because of its literal meaning.
 The last verse begins, Xin cho yêu trong Mộng Thường nhưng mộng thường cũng tan: May I love Mộng Thường but even this ordinary dream has gone!
 The clever word play devastatingly captures the sorrow and poignancy of the Vietnamese experience of warfare.